Mesoamerican calendars: Central Mexican Calendar

-The Central Mexican calendar system is best known in the form that was used by the Aztecs, but similar calendars were used by the Mixtecs, Zapotecs, Tlapanecs, Otomi, Matlatzinca, Totonac, Huastecs, Purépecha and at Teotihuacan.
+The Central Mexican calendar system is best known in the form that was used by the Aztecs, but similar calendars were used by the Nahuas of Puebla, Veracruz and Central America (the Pipil and Nicarao), the Mixtecs, Zapotecs, Tlapanecs, Otomi, Matlatzinca, Totonac, Huastecs, Purépecha, Cuicatecs, Mazatecs, Popoloca and at Teotihuacan, Monte Alban and El Tajin.
 These calendars differed from the Maya version mainly in that they didn't use the long count to fix dates into a larger chronological frame than the 52-year cycle.

 The Aztecs referred to the 365 and 260-day cycles as xiuhpohualli (year count) and tonalpohualli (day count) respectively.
 The veintena was called metztli (moon), and the five unlucky days at the end of the solar year were called nemontemi.

+Ethnologists have documented modern 365-day agricultural calendars of the Mesoamerican form in Totonac, Chinantec, Mazatec, Mixe, and Chiapanec communities.
+These calendars consist of eighteen veintenas and twenty day signs that combine with numbers, along with five intercalary days at the end of the cycle.
+The exact day and month names vary slightly from community to community due to dialectal differences.

 Other cycles

 Other calendar cycles were also recorded, such as a lunar calendar, as well as the cycles of other astronomical objects, most importantly Venus.